Daboecia (Heath) plants

 With only two in the species Daboecia azorica with its wonderful pink flowers and Daboecia cantabrica, which is St Daboec’s Heath, flowers appear in late summer.

-These species will grow to nearly 1m, but usually 600cm.
+These species will grow to nearly 1m, but usually 600cm or less.
 Try a part shade to sunny position in a humus rich soil.

 Deep green foliage through the year makes a great plant, and when in full flower it is even better.